stickman1199/discord.py-example/README.md

-# discord.py-tutorial-
+# discord.py
-discord.py Bot Tutorial
+Requires Python 3.8 or higher.

-# WARNING
+# Warning
-To protect your bot token (if you're using public editors) create a `.env` file and the code should be TOKEN=bot_token replace bot_token with your bot token and after doing that change bot token area to "client.run(os.getenv(TOKEN))".
+If you're using public editors.
+Please create an `.env` file and code should be `TOKEN=Bot_Token` replace Bot_Token to your bot token and after doing that change bot token area to `bot.run(os.getenv(TOKEN))`